 Upon landing in Tokyo, you will be privately transferred to your hotel.
 The capital city of the Land of the Rising Sun, Tokyo features wonderfully preserved temples and gardens, some of the best food in the world, and a bold approach to fashion.
 The iconic Mount Fuji dominates the skyline of this economic and cultural powerhouse, beautifully complementing the modern architecture below.
-We recommend staying at the Peninsula Tokyo or Aman Tokyo, and if time permits you can spend some time exploring this exciting city.

 This morning you’ll take a three-hour shinkansen — Japanese bullet train — ride to Hachinohe Station, Aomori Prefecture.
 From there, it’s another hour by car to your destination, Oirase, where you will enjoy an afternoon of leisure.
 Oirase Stream is known for its mountain streams, verdant woods, and picturesque mountain streams.
 This environment lends itself perfectly to gentle strolls through well-kept wooded trails; and afterward, the hotel’s leisure onsen hot spring bath is certain to set your mind at ease.